davidpd7/fraud/README.md

 The Fraud Detection App is a comprehensive tool designed for fraud detection tasks, providing a user-friendly interface and programmable functionality for integration into Python scripts.
 This README provides an overview of the app's components, functionalities, and usage instructions.

-## Mandatory Columns for Fraud Detection App

-This application requires specific data columns for its machine learning models to function correctly.
-These columns are essential for the models to analyze patterns and accurately predict fraudulent transactions.

-Please ensure your data file includes the following mandatory columns:

-- trans_date_trans_time: This column combines the transaction date and time information, likely in a string format (e.g., "2019-01-01 12:00:00").
-- amt: This column represents the transaction amount, likely a numerical value (e.g., 100.00).
-- lat: This column represents the latitude coordinate of the transaction location.
-- long: This column represents the longitude coordinate of the transaction location.
-- city_pop: This column represents the population of the city where the transaction occurred.
-- unix_time: This column represents the transaction timestamp in Unix epoch format (e.g., 1546291200).
-- merch_lat: This column represents the latitude coordinate of the merchant location.
-- merch_long: This column represents the longitude coordinate of the merchant location.
-- dob: This column represents the customer's date of birth, likely in a string format (e.g., "1980-01-01").
-- gender: This column represents the customer's gender (e.g., "M" or "F").
-- category: This column represents the transaction category (e.g., "electronics", "food").

-Please note:

-These columns are mandatory for subsequent prediction within the application's machine learning models.
-If your data is missing any of these mandatory columns, the app may not function correctly or produce inaccurate results.
-For best results, ensure your data adheres to the specified format and includes all required information

 Please note that this app is part of a project for a master's degree program and is only workable with the following dataset: Fraud Detection Dataset: https://www.kaggle.com/datasets/kartik2112/fraud-detection

 ## Installation